-Ken Foxe is an assistant lecturer at TU Dublin and a freelance journalist.
+Ken Foxe is a freelance journalist.
 He has worked with the RTÉ Investigations Unit, where he oversaw the establishment of the Unit’s website and worked as a multimedia reporter.
 He also worked as editor of Noteworthy, a community-driven investigative journalism platform by Journal Media.
 He is the author of two books ‘Snouts in the Trough: Politicians & Their Expenses‘ and ‘Revenge‘, a true crime book.
 He was winner of the TV3 Story of the Year Award for 2009 following a series of newspaper stories about political expenses, which led to the resignation of then Ceann Comhairle John O’Donoghue.
 He has a particular interest and expertise in the use of Freedom of Information and data for investigative reporting.
 He also lectured at the Technological University of Dublin (formerly DIT).

 Malachy Browne is Senior Video Producer at The New York Times and former Managing Editor at Reported.ly (First Look Media), which was an international team of reporters covering global stories that emerge through online communities and citizen networks.
 Previously, Malachy was news editor with Storyful.
 He created the Irish current affairs website and magazine archive, Politico.ie (2009) and worked for the political magazine, Village (2006 – 2008).
 He is a member of the First Draft Coalition and has contributed to Al Jazeera, The Intercept, Open Democracy, TV3, RTE, The Irish Examiner, European Journalism Centre, Krautreporter and El Espanol.
 Formerly a computer programmer, Malachy enjoys newsroom innovation and creating technology that powers journalism and human rights work.

 Caelainn Barr is Data Projects Editor at The Guardian in London where she works across the newsroom on in-depth, data-driven stories.
 She has previously worked in the US; UK and Ireland at the Wall Street Journal; Bloomberg; The Irish Times and The Bureau of Investigative Journalism.
 She continues to train journalists and students in data journalism and programming at the Center for Investigative Journalism in London.
 She is a fellow and graduate of the Stabile Center for Investigative Journalism at Columbia University in New York.